Connor Joe Player Props: Pirates vs. Rockies

 - The pitching staff for the Rockies has a collective 8.1 K/9, which ranks 25th in MLB.

-- The Rockies have a 5.30 team ERA that ranks 26th across all MLB pitching staffs.
+- The Rockies have the 26th-ranked team ERA across all league pitching staffs (5.28).

-- Urena gets the start for the Rockies, his fourth of the season.
-He is 0-2 with a 9.90 ERA and seven strikeouts in 10 2/3 innings pitched.
+- Gomber gets the start for the Rockies, his fourth of the season.
+He is 0-3 with an 8.16 ERA and 11 strikeouts in 14 1/3 innings pitched.

-- In his last appearance on Wednesday against the St. Louis Cardinals, the righty tossed five innings, giving up three earned runs while surrendering five hits.
+- His most recent time out came on Saturday against the Seattle Mariners, when the left-hander threw 3 2/3 innings, surrendering five earned runs while giving up six hits.

-- The 31-year-old has an ERA of 9.90, with 6.3 strikeouts per nine innings, in three games this season.
-Opponents are hitting .370 against him.
+- The 29-year-old has an ERA of 8.16, with 6.9 strikeouts per nine innings, in three games this season.
+Opponents are hitting .288 against him.

 © 2023 Data Skrive.
 All rights reserved.